maximilianh/cellBrowser/docs/dataDesc.rst

 A dataset can be described with three HTML files, summary.html, methods.html and downloads.html.
-You can put these in the same directory where ``cellbrowser.conf`` is stored and they will get copied along to the webserver and shown in the ``File > Open Dataset...`` dialog.
+You can put these in the same directory where ``cellbrowser.conf`` is stored and they will get copied along to the webserver and shown in the ``File > Open Dataset...`` dialog or when you click the ``Info`` button.

-Howver, when you have many datasets, writing the html files gets repetitive.
+However, when you have many datasets, writing the html files gets repetitive.
 This is where desc.conf is handy, it's a key-value file with the description of the dataset in a standardized format.